BruceIsBat/printf/README.md

-our first group project printf
+this is our printf project